hpc/charliecloud/doc-src/virtualbox.rst

 The virtual machine uses CentOS 7 with an ElRepo LTS kernel.
 We use the :code:`kernel.org` mirror for CentOS, but any should work.
-Various settings are specified, but in most cases we have not done an particular tuning, so use your judgement, and feedback is welcome.
+Various settings are specified, but in most cases we have not done any particular tuning, so use your judgement, and feedback is welcome.
 We assume Bash shell.

 This procedure assumes you already have VirtualBox installed and working.